sebastien-ferry/sebastien-ferry.github.io/_posts/2019-09-24-error-management.md

 layout: post
 title:  "Error management"
 date:   2019-09-24 12:35:28 +0800
-categories: [blog, coding, thoughts]
+categories: [coding]
 tags: [python, error, thoughts]
 excerpt_separator: <!--more-->
 ---
-To try: or not to try:.
+To "try:" or not to "try:".
 Some thoughts.

 <!--more-->

 I made a habit at work to structure my programs around an error management backbone.

-For business, it is critical to ensure that all errors are caught and handled, with critical ones getting proper feedback to user.
+For business, it is critical to ensure that all errors are caught and handled, with critical ones getting proper feedback to the user, and logged for the backend team.

 That applies to serious business.

-## Dr Jekyll and Mr Hyde
+# Dr Jekyll and Mr Hyde

-## Work/robust coding VS fun coding
+# Work/robust coding VS fun coding

 But sometimes it is overkill:
   * Adding error management adds complexity.
 And a simple script of 10 lines becomes a fat one of 50-80 lines.
   * Logging may generate errors!
   * Error inside error management functions are also a thing...
-  * Handling all errors may require a lot of effort, for error that will almost never happen (config missing or else)
+  * Handling all errors may require a lot of effort, for errors that will almost never happen (config missing or else)

 All in all, a nice crash when acceptable may bring as much information.
 In this case, error is managed by the upper layer (the operating system), and life goes on...